Post-covid recovery threatens climate and health, study says

 Food from the sea, on which 3.3 billion people depend, faces a “growing threat” from an increase in sea temperatures of almost 70% in 15 years.

-“This year, we’ve seen people suffering from intense heat waves, deadly floods and wildfires,” says Maria Romanello, lead author of The Lancet Countdown.
+“This year, we’ve seen people suffering from intense heat waves, deadly floods and forest fires,” says Maria Romanello, lead author of The Lancet Countdown.
 “These are serious warnings that for every day we delay our response to climate change, the situation will be more critical.
-It’s time to recognize that no one is safe from the effects of climate change,” he concludes.
+It is time to recognize that no one is safe from the effects of climate change”, he concludes.

 lf (DPA, AFP, Portuguese)